Dr Scott A. Hale

-He is currently working as a research assistant on a three-year ESRC funded research program on The Internet, Public Policy and Political Science: Collective Action, Governance and Citizen-Government Interactions in the Digital Era.
-He also manages the Oxford Experimental Laboratory (OxLab), which runs economic and political science laboratory and field experiments to investigate the effect of different information environments on collective action and the impact of different types of government provision on citizens' information seeking behavior.
+Scott manages the Oxford Experimental Laboratory (OxLab), which runs economic and political science laboratory and field experiments to investigate the effect of different information environments on collective action and the impact of different types of government provision on citizens' information seeking behaviour.

-He graduated with degrees in Computer Science, Mathematics, and Spanish from Eckerd College, FL, USA.
+Scott graduated with degrees in Computer Science, Mathematics, and Spanish from Eckerd College, FL, USA.
 During his time at Eckerd, he published computer science research in the area of image processing while working on a larger research project called Darwin.
-After graduating, he worked in Okinawa, Japan, at the Okinawa Prefectural Education Center with public school teachers to develop English immersion curricula and with IT professionals to deliver continuing education training through the Internet to staff members and students on outlying islands.
-He came to the OII as a master's candidate in October 2009 and subsequently began his DPhil at the OII in October 2010.
+After graduating, he worked in Okinawa, Japan, at the Okinawa Prefectural Education Centre with public school teachers to develop English immersion curricula and with IT professionals to deliver continuing education training through the Internet to staff members and students on outlying islands.
+He came to the OII as a master's candidate in October 2009 and subsequently began his DPhil (PhD) at the OII in October 2010.
+His DPhil research concentrated on how the design of social media platforms affects the amount of information shared across language divides.

-Human-Computer Interaction (HCI), knowledge sharing, information diffusion, social network analysis (SNA), webmetrics, link analysis
+Human-Computer Interaction (HCI), information diffusion, social network analysis (SNA), large-scale data, experiments, visualization, complex systems

 Positions held at the OII